doitintl/bigquery-grafana/README.md

    /grafana/plugin/bigquery-grafana/cache_proxy.go  or    /grafana/data/plugin/bigquery-grafana/cache_proxy.go
    Command to execute (without quote) :
    ‘go run cache_proxy.go’
+2. The cache config can be configured in _cache_proxy_config.yml file.
+The configurations include BigQuery url and proxy server host and port information.
-2. Open the side menu by clicking the Grafana icon in the top header.
+3. Open the side menu by clicking the Grafana icon in the top header.
-3. In the side menu under `Dashboards` you should find a link named `Data Sources`.
+4. In the side menu under `Dashboards` you should find a link named `Data Sources`.
-4. Click the `+ Add data source` button in the top header.
+5. Click the `+ Add data source` button in the top header.
-5. Select `BigQuery` from the _Type_ dropdown.
+6. Select `BigQuery` from the _Type_ dropdown.
-6. Upload or paste in the Service Account Key file.
+7. Upload or paste in the Service Account Key file.
 See below for steps on how to create a Service Account Key file.

 > NOTE: If you're not seeing the `Data Sources` link in your side menu it means that your current user does not have the `Admin` role for the current organization.